yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Joint Offset Step

-`RunLocalFittingIteration` first converts the full previous per-atom vectors into a snapshot keyed by atom pointer. `EstimateJointOffsets` then solves one sparse linear system for active atom offsets.
-Frozen atoms remain in the snapshot, but they do not become columns in the linear system.
+`RunLocalFittingIteration` first converts the full previous selected-atom vectors into a snapshot keyed by atom pointer. `EstimateJointOffsets` then solves one sparse linear system for active atom offsets.
+Frozen selected atoms remain in the snapshot, but they do not become columns in the linear system.
+Unselected atoms are not present in this snapshot, so second-stage neighbor subtraction does not use them as fixed contributors.

 For each unfiltered sampling entry on each active atom: